National professional enquiry project

 Phase 1 (2018 to 2019): Piloting and Early Development

 During year 1 of the enquiry project, professional learning pioneers were supported by the HEIs to begin to develop their skills as professional enquirers by exploring the professional learning implications of the new curriculum.
 Pioneers worked in national enquiry groups, specialising in one of the six areas of learning and experience.
-Below are the summary outcome reports for the work undertaken during spring and summer 2018-19.
+Below are the summary outcome reports for the work undertaken during spring and summer 2018 to 2019.

 During the spring and summer terms, pioneers began to work with cluster schools to extend and deepen their professional enquiry skills beyond their own setting.
 The pioneers led three enquiry cycles during year 1.
 To support pioneers to become professional enquirers, HEIs have developed their understanding of relevant enquiry methods, data collection and the ethical considerations needed to engage in the enquiry process.

 Phase 2 (2019 to 2020): Consolidation and Enrichment

 HEI partners, working with regional consortia, are refining the professional enquiry skills of the pioneers through a consolidation/enrichment programme, enabling the professional learning pioneers (PLP) to become lead enquirers, regardless of accreditation.
 The pioneers will continue their cycles of enquiry focused on the new curriculum and associated pedagogy to identify professional learning requirements to support practitioners to plan and deliver the new curriculum.